IBM/cloudant-kafka-connector/docs/smt-reference.md

 **Note**: For any of the SMTs above, if the field does not exist it will leave the event unmodified and continue processing the next event.

 ## Source
-The examples below demonstrate modifying records produced by the Cloudant source connector.
+The examples below demonstrate modifying events produced by the Cloudant source connector.

 1. Flatten maps in the JSON document using the Kafka built-in `org.apache.kafka.connect.transforms.ReplaceField$Value`
     ```